Good Integration Practices¶

 Your tests can run against an installed version after executing

 Your tests can run against the local copy with an editable install after executing

 pip install --editable ..

-If you don’t use an editable install and are relying on the fact that Python by default puts the current directory in
+directory) you can rely on the fact that Python by default puts the current directory in

-python -m pytestto execute the tests against the local copy directly, without using
+python -m pytest to execute the tests against the local copy directly.

 See Invoking pytest versus python -m pytest for more information about the difference between calling